The Pros and Cons of Letting AI Write for You

 2024 is the year of marketing artificial intelligence.

-As an intrepid marketer, I decided to put Ai tools to the test.
-The latest challenge was to see if Ai could write a coherent blog post for Corporate Prose.
+As an intrepid marketer, I decided to put AI tools to the test.
+The latest challenge was whether Ai could write a coherent blog post for Corporate Prose.

-Today's digital marketing content for professional services also need to be SEO optimized.
-Search Engine Optimization (SEO) makes your digital product show up higher in search engines.
+Today's digital marketing content for professional services must also be SEO optimized.
+Search Engine Optimization (SEO) makes your digital product appear higher in search engines.
 There is an art to getting ranked organically.
 Many items need to be included in SEO writing from having the right structure, long and short-tail keywords, back-links, tagging, and repetition.

 How does the Ai blog rate?